truenas/middleware/docs/userguide/freenas_install.rst

 To update the system between releases, use :menuselection:`System --> Update`.

+.. warning:: each update creates a boot environment and if the boot device does not have sufficient space to hold another boot environment, the upgrade will fail.
+If you need to create more space on the boot device, use :menuselection:`System --> Boot` to review your current boot environments and to delete the ones you no longer plan to boot into.

 In the screen shown in Figure 2.5e, use the drop-down menu to select which "Train" you would like to track updates to.

 **Figure 2.5e: Checking for Updates**